-SPF TXT record starts with the SPF version indicator followed by all the ‘whitelisted’ IP addresses that are authorized to send emails on a domain’s behalf, ending with an all tag (-all, ~all, +all, ?all) indicating what policy should be applied to email when MBPs (Mailbox Providers like Google, Microsoft, Yahoo!, etc.) detect that mail was sent from servers / IP addresses not listed in the SPF record.
-Also, check our free SPF Record check tool.
+SPF TXT record starts with the SPF version indicator followed by all the ‘whitelisted’ IP addresses that are authorized to send emails on a domain’s behalf, ending with an all tag.
+Here are the possible ones:

 - -all (Fail): email from servers / IP addresses, not listed in the SPF record, should be rejected.